William-Lavoie/BrokerX/documentation/phase3/arc42.md

 ### Requirements overview
 BrokerX is a web-based application for simulated stock broking.
 It is an educational project that aims to replicate in a simulated environment online broking applications such as WealthSimple.
 No real money or personal information will be collected, exchanged, and/or used in the making, deployment and/or use of this application.

-### Phase 2 overview
+### Phase 3 overview
-The central goal of phase 2 was to improve performance and set up monitoring to build a robust environment.
+The central goal of phase 3 was to finish implementing all the use cases and add event-driven communication.
 Several changes were introduced, including, but not limited to:
-- The user interface was decoupled from the backend which now serves JSON responses through a REST API.
-- A Next.js frontend with React was made to communicate with BrokerX.
-Since it is considered external to BrokerX, it will not be discussed as part of the application.
-- The application was migrated from a monolithic architecture to microservices.
+- New services were created, in particular for portfolios and notifications.
+- Event-driven communication Kafka was implemented in the order, wallet and portfolio services for order matching (see UC07).

 ### Quality goals